SpeiserK/Group-C---Camp-OAC/README.md

 Download Node.js from [here](https://nodejs.org/en/download/)

 1.
-In your Node server file, create new package.json file with:
+In your Node server file(backend), create new package.json file with:
 ```
 npm init -y
 ```